improvbutterfly/Fast-Food-Analysis-California/README.md

 | ![Obesity Rate vs. Fast Food Restaurants per 10,000 Population, 2011](Analysis/Charts/food_obesity_2011.png) | ![Obesity Rate vs. Fast Food Restaurants per 10,000 Population, 2016](Analysis/Charts/food_obesity_2016.png) |
 | R value: -0.3588707718009065 | R value: -0.5707195340440635 |
 | R-squared value: 0.1287882308529783 | R-squared value: 0.32572078653947295 |

+* Stronger correlation in 2016, though still moderate correlation, and the regression line suggests that obesity rates are higher in counties with fewer fast food restaurants for the population.
+What does this mean?
+Does it have something to do with limited choices of fast food restaurants?

 #### Diabetes Rate vs. Fast Food Restaurants per 10,000 Population